sbreitbart/urban_genetic_divergence/data/CommonGardenExperiment_2020Data/README.md

 ### raw_data

-This folder contains folders containing raw data collected in the field and lab as well as Haversine distances between the city center and each population's sampling location.
+This folder contains folders containing raw data collected in the field and lab as well as each population's urbanization score ("Urbanization Score" folder).

 ### partially_cleaned_data